LianneGahan/LigninFit/README.md

 - Create a directory in which you want to run the simulations (this will be referred to as topdir)

-- copy the content of this directory into topdir
+- Copy the content of this directory into topdir

-- download Lignin-KMC and copy "lignin-kmc" repository into topdir/latest/Code/
+- Download Lignin-KMC and copy "lignin-kmc" repository into topdir/latest/Code/

 Check that the "Params" directory, and the "Output" directory exist within the directory "latest"